MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 * Use a supported version of Liberty.
 See [System requirements](../../../product-overview/requirements).
 * Liberty must be run with JRE 7.0 or later.
 JRE 6.0 is not supported.
-* Some versions of Liberty support both the features of Java™ EE 6 and Java EE 7.
+* Some versions of Liberty support both the features of Java EE 6 and Java EE 7.
 For example, jdbc-4.0 Liberty feature is part of Java EE 6, whereas jdbc-4.1 Liberty feature is part of Java EE 7.
 MobileFirst Server V8.0.0 can be installed with Java EE 6 or Java EE 7 features.
 However, if you want to run an older version of MobileFirst Server on the same Liberty server, you must use the Java EE 6 features.
 MobileFirst Server V7.1.0 and earlier, does not support the Java EE 7 features.
 * JMX must be configured as documented in **Configuring JMX connection for WebSphere Application Server Liberty profile** below.
 * For an installation in a production environment, you might want to start the Liberty server as a service on Windows, Linux, or UNIX systems so that:
 The MobileFirst Server components are started automatically when the computer starts.